-One of the best parts about doing client work is that we get to learn about a lot of businesses.
+One of the best parts about doing client work is that we get to learn about many businesses.
 Over the years we’ve worked with companies that sell magazines, security products, medical devices, clothing, and even lamps.
-While I love lamp as much as the next person, out of all the businesses we’ve had as clients, we particularly enjoy working with Software as a Service companies.
+As interesting as all of those domains are, we’ve found that we particularly enjoy working with Software as a Service companies.

 Software as a Service, or SaaS, is considered the king of business models in the tech startup world.
 If you can build something that provides enough value that your customers will pay a monthly subscription for it, you have a predictable and stable revenue stream.
 Compared to the traditional model of selling things piecemeal, it’s a really healthy way to run a business.

-A good example of a SaaS business we’ve been working with recently is Checkfront.
+One example of a SaaS business we’ve worked with recently is Checkfront.
 Checkfront is a great platform for businesses in the hospitality industry to manage bookings, payments, and reservations.
-While software in this segment can often be fairly user-hostile and “enterprisey”, Checkfront’s focus on small and medium businesses means the folks making purchasing decisions are also using the app.
-This means the user flows and experience matter greatly to their customers as much as they matter to us.
+While software in this segment can be relatively user-hostile and unappealing, Checkfront’s focus on small and medium-sized businesses means the folks making purchasing decisions are also using the app.
+This means the customer experience matters greatly to Checkfront and their customers – just as it does to us.

 Last year we took on the challenge of building entirely new Checkfront apps for iOS and Android.
-They had previously built basic hybrid web apps that helped them prove they had demand for mobile apps, but it was time to deliver a polished native experience for their customers – a story we often see with SaaS companies.
+They had previously built basic hybrid web apps.
+While these helped Checkfront prove they had demand for mobile apps, it was time to deliver a polished native experience for their customers – a pattern we often see with SaaS companies.

-When it comes to designing and developing mobile apps, SaaS companies actually have a lot of advantages.
-These products often start out as a desktop web app, where they’re rapidly iterated and prove out an initial customer base.
-That initial customer base is extremely valuable when building out a mobile app, since they make user research, usability reviews, and beta testing easier and more representative.
+When it comes to designing and developing mobile apps, established SaaS companies have a big head start.
+Their products often start out as a desktop web app, where they’ve rapidly iterated and proved out an initial customer base.
+That customer base is a huge asset when building out a mobile app, since it makes user research, usability reviews, and beta testing easier and more representative.
 SaaS users often care greatly about the products they use to get their job done, making them eager to share feedback and participate in making the software great.

-All that said, we really do enjoy working on SaaS apps.
-In a world where startups constantly come and go, it’s great to build a long-term relationship with a company and help them iterate and improve their product over the months and years.
+In a world where startups constantly come and go, it’s great to build long-term relationships with companies and help them iterate and improve their product over months and years.

-If you have a SaaS product that could use a great mobile app, we’d love to hear from you.
-If you don’t – maybe now’s the time to build one!
+If you have a SaaS product that could use a great mobile app, we’d love to hear from you!
+If you don’t, well then maybe now’s the time to build one. 😉